-If, however you participate in anything that deviates from this (e.g. competitive diving, free diving, pothole/cave diving, internal wreck diving etc), and beyond 40m – there is likely to be a ‘rating’ (i.e. an increase in premium) per thousand pounds of cover you’re looking to secure.
+If, however you participate in anything that deviates from this (e.g. competitive diving, free diving, pothole/cave diving, internal wreck diving etc.), and beyond 40m – there is likely to be a ‘rating’ (i.e. an increase in premium) per thousand pounds of cover you’re looking to secure.

 To determine how much they will load by depends on various factors e.g. how often you are doing this type of activity – if it is too frequent, then this may result in an exclusion instead.

-If you were at instructor level – the premium increase would be much higher.
+If you were at instructor level the premium increase would be much higher.
 Often, the insurer will want to have a telephone interview with you to get an idea as to the capacity in which the diving is undertaken to determine the level of the increase in premium if it does deviate from normal, recreational diving.

-If you dive and you’re looking for life insurance then please get in touch and one of our advisers will be able to take down the details of your diving and liaise with each insurer to find out which providers are offering the best options.
+If you dive and you’re looking for Life Insurance then please get in touch and one of our advisers will be able to take down the details of your diving and liaise with each insurer to find out which providers are offering the best options.